jaketbouma/my-multicloud-ac/README.md

 - An organization node under which sandbox accounts can be deployed.
 - An Azure root account.
 - State backend resources (below).
+- In RAM/Settings in the root account check: **Enable sharing with AWS Organizations** (If you enable sharing with the accounts of your organization, you can share resources without using invitations.
+You can enable sharing in the organization's management account.
+The organization must support all features.)

 ## Principles
 - centralize IAM to this configuration as much as possible